Pleasant Activities and Activity Scheduling

 Is it effective?

 Engaging in pleasant activities is an important component of cognitive behaviour therapy for depression.
-This type of therapy is known to be effective.
-However, there is less research on whether pleasant activities on their own are helpful for depression.
+This type of therapy is known to be effective and is supported by many studies.
+There is also research about whether activity scheduling and behavioural activation on their own are helpful for depression.

 There is not much research looking at whether activity scheduling without the help of a therapist is effective at treating depression.